Everyone I Know Is Sick

 Day With(out) Art 2023: Everyone I Know Is Sick

-Visual AIDS announces a program of six videos generating connections between HIV and other forms of illness and disability.
+For Day With(out) Art 2023, Visual AIDS presented a program of five videos generating connections between HIV and other forms of illness and disability.
 Inspired by a statement from Cyrée Jarelle Johnson in the book Black Futures, Everyone I Know Is Sick examines how our society excludes disabled and sick people by upholding a false dichotomy of health and sickness.
 Inviting us to understand disability as a common experience rather than an exception to the norm, the program highlights a range of experiences spanning HIV, COVID, mental health, and aging.
 The commissioned artists foreground the knowledge and expertise of disabled and sick people in a world still grappling with multiple ongoing pandemics.

-Everyone I Know Is Sick will feature newly commissioned short videos by artists working across the world: Dorothy Cheung (Hong Kong), Hiura Fernandes & Lili Nascimento (Brazil), Beau Gomez (Canada/Philippines), Dolissa Medina & Ananias P. Soria (USA), Vasilios Papapitsios (USA), and Kurt Weston (USA).
+Everyone I Know Is Sick features newly commissioned short videos by artists working across the world:

-The hour-long video program will premiere on December 1, 2023, World AIDS Day/Day With(out) Art.
-Visual AIDS partners with over 150 museums, galleries, universities, and organizations around the world to present free screenings on/around December 1.
+The hour-long video program premiered on December 1, 2023, World AIDS Day/Day With(out) Art.
+Visual AIDS partnered with over 140 museums, galleries, universities, and organizations around the world to present free screenings on/around December 1.

 Commissioned Videos